Like a wearable shield, AstroRad is designed to protect astronauts from one of the fiercest challenges of deep space: radiation.

 AstroRad, which Lockheed Martin is developing in coordination with StemRad, Inc., is a wearable, radiation-shielding vest, made up of a patented hexagonal material and form fitted to protect astronauts as they travel to the Moon, Mars and beyond.
 While the Orion spacecraft contains an advanced storm shelter for the crew, wearing AstroRad would make it easier for astronauts to move and work — especially if a radiation storm were to last longer than a few hours.

 Wearable radiation shielding isn’t a new concept — it was originally designed for first responders and military members.

-“We’ve taken years of experience gained through the protection of emergency rescue workers and are currently adapting our designs for human deep space exploration,” said Dr. Oren Milstein, StemRad’s co-founder and chief executive officer.
-“Creating radiation shielding equipment that could accompany and help enable the first manned mission to Mars is incredibly exciting!”
+“We’ve taken years of experience gained through the protection of emergency rescue workers and are currently adapting our designs for human deep space exploration,” says Oren Milstein, StemRad’s co-founder and CEO.
+“Creating radiation shielding equipment that could accompany and help enable the first crewed mission to Mars is incredibly exciting!”

 Adapting this technology for long-duration human spaceflight makes perfect sense because: